ngkusnd/sass-theming/README.md

 ## 🚀 Getting Started

 > ⚠️ **WARNING**: This sass-theming module is still in early development.
-Prior to the release of the major version v1, the API can be changed without announcement.
+Before the release of the major version v1, the API can be changed without announcement.
 Use with care 🤗

 ### 1. Basic Setup